Could you explain why the P-70 Ultra has only limited support for iOS and iPadOS?

 On the other hand, the P-70 is fully compatible at the OS level with macOS, Windows, Linux, and Android, allowing it to work seamlessly with applications running on those platforms.

-However, the P-70 can connect to iOS apps via Bluetooth Low Energy (BLE), which enables app-level compatibility with iPhones and iPads. iOS developers can integrate BLE connectivity into their apps to work with GNSS receivers like the P-70.
+P-70 can connect to iOS apps via Bluetooth Low Energy (BLE), which enables app-level compatibility with iPhones and iPads. iOS developers can integrate BLE connectivity into their apps to work with GNSS receivers like the P-70.
 Here’s an example from the Columbus P-7 (a sister product of the P-70), showing how developers can implement BLE support:

 https://cbgps.com/p7/app/developer/btle/index_en.htm